 HRA Reimbursement CLAIM FORM

-In 2014, the approved dental plan will be the Cigna Basic Dental Plan through the Episcopal Church Medical Trust.
+In 2014, the approved dental plan is the Cigna Basic Dental Plan through the Episcopal Church Medical Trust.
 The Cigna Basic Dental Plan offers improved coverage for employees.
 The cost for single coverage will be $40/month ($480/year) and family coverage is available for $92/month ($1,104/year).
 Also, orthodontia coverage is available for those wishing to "buy up".
 Employers will be billed by the Episcopal Church Medical Trust for the dental coverage for their employees.

 Participation in the Diocesan Cafeteria/Flex Plan (FSA) is available to ALL